EthanHNguyen/ethanhnguyen.github.io/_pages/about.md

 ---
 permalink: /
 title: "About"
-excerpt: "About me"
+excerpt: "Frontier AI systems builder"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Frontier AI, engineered for the real world.
+# Frontier AI systems for high-trust deployment.

 I’m an AI/ML engineer at Google working on Gemini.
-I build on the systems layer between model capability and deployed value: evaluation, reliability, edge constraints, and production infrastructure.
+I build at the systems layer between model capability and deployed value: infrastructure, evaluation, reliability, interfaces, and operational trust.

-My current thesis is simple: the next generation of AI work will be won by people who can make frontier models useful under real constraints.
-Not just stronger benchmarks.
-Reliable systems.
-Clear interfaces.
-Trustworthy deployment paths.
-Fast feedback from users.
+The next generation of AI work will not be won by benchmarks alone.
+It will be won by people who can turn frontier models into systems that survive contact with real constraints.

+That is the work I am orienting around.

-## Current focus
+## Direction

-- **Frontier AI infrastructure:** model systems, deployment constraints, evaluation, and reliability.
-- **High-trust deployment:** practical engineering for environments where correctness, trust, and operational judgment matter.
+I am optimizing for the overlap between **elite engineering** and **founder-grade market taste**.

+That means choosing problems and environments that expose:

+- hard AI systems constraints
+- fast research-to-production loops
+- real users and deployment pain
+- high-trust workflows where reliability matters
+- infrastructure gaps that could become companies

+The goal is not to be a generic AI engineer.

+The goal is to become the kind of builder who can bridge model capability, deployment reality, and product judgment.

+## What I build

+My public projects test the same thesis from different angles:

+- **[ATO Copilot](/portfolio/ato-copilot/):** source-backed AI for government authorization workflows.
+It explores how AI can help humans move through compliance and review by preserving evidence, provenance, and accountability.
+- **[Bare-Metal AI Lab](/portfolio/bare-metal-ai-lab/):** local AI infrastructure for model serving, observability, and deployment experiments.
+It keeps me close to the operational layer below the API: GPUs, vLLM, telemetry, quantization, service replacement, and failure recovery.
+- **[RFP Map](/portfolio/rfp-map/):** a mobile-first market intelligence radar for SAM.gov opportunities.
+It treats public procurement data as terrain: something to explore, cluster, and reason over.

+The common thread is deployment reality.

-- **Research-to-production:** applying a machine learning research foundation to systems people can actually use.
+Models are powerful.
+The hard part is building systems people can actually use.

-## Proof points
+## Proof base

-Before Google, I built large-scale ML and cloud platforms at Capital One, including internal model-training infrastructure used by thousands of data scientists, machine learning engineers, and analysts.
-Earlier work included banking ML workflows for fraud, customer segmentation, risk, credit application systems.
+At Google, I work near frontier model systems through Gemini.
+Before Google, I built large-scale ML and cloud platforms at Capital One, including model-training infrastructure used by thousands of data scientists, machine learning engineers, and analysts.

 My research background is in deep learning, computer vision, and medical image analysis.
 At Vanderbilt University, I developed new ML algorithms and published peer-reviewed research.

 That background still shapes my engineering taste: models matter, but deployment, observability, data quality, and human trust determine whether they create value.

-## Trajectory

-I’m optimizing for the overlap between **elite engineering** and **founder-grade market taste**: high-talent-density teams, hard AI systems problems, fast research-to-production loops, and real deployment pain that can become new infrastructure.
+## What I am looking for

+I am most interested in people, teams, and problems that compound toward one of two paths:

+1. **Founder-track company creation:** learning where frontier AI breaks in real workflows and where new infrastructure should exist.
+2. **Elite engineering:** working with high-talent-density teams on hard model, infrastructure, deployment, and evaluation problems.

+The best opportunities sit at the intersection.

+Hard systems.
+Real users.
+Fast loops.
+High standards.

 **Explore:** [Projects](/portfolio/) · [Publications](/publications/) · [Writing](/year-archive/) · [GitHub](https://github.com/EthanHNguyen) · [LinkedIn](https://www.linkedin.com/in/ethan-h-nguyen)